 Dr Tula Oros: Lot of education.
 We went for around four years, at the same community, every year, and we change it.
 The mentality.
 And all the time the people come, the young mothers come with their babies and we knew that this is way we can change.
 Learning and learning and learning and teaching and teaching and teaching about them.

-Loran Simon: Great.
-Thank you.
-So my next question is what are the biggest marketing challenges you face and how do you deal with them?
+Loran Simon: What are the biggest marketing challenges that you face and how do you deal with them?

 Dr Tula Oros: In Peru the prices of the dental treatment.
 We have a lot of dentists here.
 And not enough patients.
 And if we want to get one patient, we have to give them lower prices.
 It's like...
 It's difficult.
 Because we have more and more universities, and all the universities have gone through...
 They have more dentists...
 And the culture here is different.
 The people go to the dentist only when they feel pain.